Oracle 10g Express Edition on Ubuntu 10.10 (Maverick)

 This guide has been deprecated and is no longer being maintained.

 Oracle 10g is a robust, enterprise-grade relational database management system (RDBMS).
 The Oracle database platform was the first commercially available SQL-based DBMS, and is a great choice for applications that require large, distributed databases.
-This guide will help you get started with Oracle 10g XE (Express Edition) on your Ubuntu 10.10 (Maverick) Linux VPS.
+This guide will help you get started with Oracle 10g XE (Express Edition) on your Ubuntu 10.10 (Maverick) Linode.

 It is assumed that you’ve followed the steps outlined in our getting started guide.
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.